$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Abstract

 \section{Abstract}

-Both for symmetric edge polytopes of graphs, and root polytopes of semi-balanced digraphs, there is a large, natural class of dissections into unimodular simplices.
-These are such that the simplices correspond to certain (oriented) spanning trees.
+Symmetric edge polytopes of graphs and root polytopes of semi-balanced digraphs are two classes of lattice polytopes whose $h^*$-polynomials have interesting properties and generalize important graph polynomials.
+For both classes of polytopes there are large, natural classes of dissections into unimodular simplices.
+These are such that the simplices correspond to certain spanning trees.

-We show that for any ``spanning tree dissection'' of the symmetric edge polytope of a graph, or the root polytope of a semi-balanced digraph, the $h^*$-vector of the polytope can be computed as a generating function of certain activities of the corresponding spanning trees.
-This implies that the distributions of these activity statistics are independent of the dissection and other auxiliary data.
+We show that for any ``spanning tree dissection'' of the symmetric edge polytope of a graph, or the root polytope of a semi-balanced digraph, the $h^*$-polynomial of the polytope can be computed as a generating function of certain activities of the corresponding spanning trees.
+Apart from giving simple and flexible algorithms for computing these polynomials, our results also reveal that all dissections in question are surprisingly similar to each other: It turns out that the distributions of many statistics of spanning tree dissections are in fact independent of the actual dissection.